rkforest/climate-classification-with-r/README.md

 # Global Climate Classification Changes

  This project uses **ERA5 reanalysis climate data** to compare a *Recent Climate Period (2015–2024)* with the *WMO Climatological Standard Reference Period (1961-1990)*.
-It will compute and visualize climate classification changes using the Köppen and Trewartha classification systems.
+It will compute and visualize climate classification changes using the Köppen-Trewartha classification system.

 Author: Rick Forest